 If you don’t know the variety

 But what if you don’t know which kind of avocado tree you’re picking from.
-My mom has a seedling avocado tree in her backyard, and some years back we had to figure out when to pick its fruit.
-Also some years ago, a friend of mine moved into a house that was shaded by an enormous old avocado tree with large round fruit that had shell-like skin but whose varietal name no one told him.
-Through trial and error, we figured out when to eat that tree’s fruit (and we later concluded that the tree was an old variety called Nabal).
+Some years ago, a friend moved into a house that was shaded by an enormous avocado tree with large round fruit that had shell-like skin but whose varietal name no one told him.
+Through trial and error, we figured out the season for picking that tree’s fruit (and we later concluded that the tree was an old variety called Nabal).

-Pick the biggest fruit on the tree and see how it ripens.
+Pick the biggest fruit on the tree, and especially a big fruit whose skin is dull, not glossy, and see how it ripens.
 Be patient.
 Ripening (the softening of the flesh inside) sometimes only takes a couple days but can take a couple weeks.
-If the skin shrivels or if the fruit never softens beyond a rubbery texture, then it’s immature.
-Wait about a month to pick and test another big fruit.
+If the skin shrivels near the stem end, then it is immature.
+If the fruit never softens beyond a rubbery texture, then it’s immature.
+Wait about a month to pick and test the next big avocado from the tree.

-If the fruit ripens nicely but when you cut it open the flesh is dark yellow, tastes overly rich, even smelling near rancid, then you’re too late.
+On the other hand, if the fruit softens but when you cut it open the flesh is dark yellow and tastes overly rich, cheesy, then you’re too late.
 Next year, start picking about six months earlier.
-In other words, if you pick one that’s too mature in July, then try picking the next crop starting in January.
+In other words, if you pick one that’s too mature in July of this year, then try picking the next crop starting in January next year.

 Determine the variety